Best phone 2016

 - Or if you couldn't care less what Apple is doing with its handsets but love Google's OS, then our best Android phone round up is right up your street.

 2015 was a stellar year for smartphones, and 2016 is even better.
-The Samsung Galaxy S7 has just been launched, and the LG G5 and the HTC One M10 are set for imminent arrival, which means the humble smartphone is destined to become faster, more powerful and even more versatile than ever before.
+The recent launches of the Samsung Galaxy S7, the LG G5 and the HTC One M10 mean that the humble smartphone is destined to become faster, more powerful and even more versatile than ever before.

 But even without these slick new handsets, last year's best phones still compete for performance.